dixon961/openrouter-to-ollama-proxy/README.md

 This Node.js proxy bridges OpenRouter's API to tools expecting an Ollama server, such as Open-WebUI.
 It translates OpenRouter's OpenAI-compatible endpoints (e.g., `/v1/chat/completions`, `/v1/models`) into Ollama's API format (e.g., `/api/chat`, `/api/tags`), enabling seamless use of OpenRouter's models within Ollama-compatible clients.

-**Important Bypass Feature:** This proxy also allows for local Ollama model usage for specific endpoints and models.
-Embedding requests (`/api/embeddings`) and models listed in the `localModels` configuration will bypass OpenRouter and be handled by a local Ollama server running on port `11435`.
-This allows for a hybrid setup where you can use local models for specific tasks and OpenRouter for others.
+**Hybrid Local/OpenRouter Functionality:** This proxy addresses the challenge of OpenRouter's lack of native embedding endpoint support.
+It allows for a hybrid setup where embedding requests (`/api/embeddings`) and models listed in the `localModels` configuration will bypass OpenRouter and be handled by a local Ollama server running on port `11435`.
+This is particularly useful for tools like Weaviate's local setup ([https://weaviate.io/developers/weaviate/quickstart/local](https://weaviate.io/developers/weaviate/quickstart/local)) which require local Ollama compatibility for embeddings, even when your hardware limitations prevent running large language models locally for chat.
+You can continue to use OpenRouter for chat and other tasks, while relying on local Ollama for embedding models and other specified local models.

 ## Features